OpenArCloud/ssd-access/lib/README.md

 This module will very likely only run in a browser using rollup and snowpack right now.
 Compatibility with other packagers and with Node on the server side is planned.

+### New with version 0.2.2:
+- Auth0 context must be set from the application that calls this library

 ### New with version 0.2.1:
 - SSD_URL and SSRS_PATH can be set from outside the library